kript/unofficial_irods_documentation/unofficial_irods_documentation/docs/Initial_deployment.md

 In general, it is better to have the catalog provider on a separate server that the DBMS, but there are cases where it makes sense to collocate them as long as the DBMS is on a single host and is dedicated to iRODS.

 1. The iRODS zone will be small and lightly used.
 In other words, the zone won't have a lot of data objects and there won't be more than a few concurrent connections.
-1. The catalog provider will not be storing data object replicas locally, and the system is expected to be moderately used -- maybe less than 10 concurrent connections.
+1. The catalog provider will not be storing data object replicas locally, and the system is expected to be moderately used - maybe less than 10 concurrent connections.
+1. The zone will be used for testing.

 #### Deciding if catalog provider should be a resource server